Title of statistical activity: Financial statistics of enterprises (annual)

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-Data are collected from active enterprises, excl. agriculture, hunting and fishing and financial intermediation enterprises.
-Total population is 79,000 objects.
-The sample includes 9,900 objects.
+Data are collected from active enterprises, excl. financial intermediation enterprises.
+Total population is 90,000 objects.
+The sample includes 9,600 objects.

 All state and local government enterprises as well as private enterprises with 20 or more persons employed are surveyed.
 Private enterprises with less than 20 persons employed are sampled by economic activity and number of persons employed.
 Stratified simple random sampling is in use.